 On her right side, is John the Baptist who is looking at Christ and holding his reed cross with it resting on his shoulders.

 The scene of the painting is that of a lovely wide open field.
 Raphael utilized glowing colors and mixed dark shadows to help create a highly sensible climate.

-Portrait of Young Woman with Unicorn dates around 1505.
+The portrait of the Young Woman with Unicorn dates around 1505.
 It's currently at the Galleria Borghese in Rome.
 The painting was initially oil on board and was later modified onto a canvas to protect the work in 1934.